MJ: Hi! Hi. Um… hi. I had a beer.

 Despite the characters’ jarring age difference, the author is clearly allowing them a romance, and is executing it so deftly, it actually doesn’t feel jarring at all.
 Amir’s new feelings for her husband are really… sweet.
 It’s quite lovely to watch their relationship grow, and I found that surprising.

 The author also has a real gift for teaching us about the story’s setting without becoming didactic or distracting from the story in any way.
 There is a lovely section in this volume that is entirely about the importance of cloth and embroidery in the lives of the tribe’s women, and it may even be my favorite part of series so far.

 Though we’re not allowed into the mind of any one character, there’s an intimacy with the tribe as a whole that reveals the author’s affection for them and helps to draw us in to their lives.
 Despite the distance in our POV, this is probably one of the warmest comics I’ve read, and more compelling in its quietness than I would ever expect.

 Really, I love this series.

 MICHELLE: That sounds so lovely.
 Maybe over Christmas break I’ll actually have the opportunity to read these two volumes, which have been sitting here beside me for ages now.
 And I definitely think it’s worth mentioning when a publisher has excellent production values; they should be praised for doing something well that other entities (*cough*Kodansha*cough*) can’t seem to manage.

-MELINDA: It’s nice when a beautiful package like this is just as beautiful inside as well.
+MJ: It’s nice when a beautiful package like this is just as beautiful inside as well.
 A Bride’s Story was the perfect choice for this kind of treatment.